graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 #### Final call for containerd v1.X

-While Kubernetes v1.35 still supports containerd 1.7 and other LTS releases, this is effectively the end of the road.
+While Kubernetes v1.35 still supports containerd 1.7 and other LTS releases, this is the final version with such support.
 The SIG Node community has designated v1.35 as the last release to support the containerd v1.X series.

-This serves as a final warning: before upgrading to the next Kubernetes version, you must switch to containerd 2.0 or later.
+This serves as an important reminder: before upgrading to the next Kubernetes version, you must switch to containerd 2.0 or later.
 To help identify which nodes need attention, you can monitor the `kubelet_cri_losing_support` metric within your cluster.

 You can find more in the [official blog post](/blog/2025/09/12/kubernetes-v1-34-cri-cgroup-driver-lookup-now-ga/#announcement-kubernetes-is-deprecating-containerd-v1-y-support) or in [KEP-4033: Discover cgroup driver from CRI](https://kep.k8s.io/4033)